 The EKS-DT process is flexible, reliable, highly cost effective and practical to deploy.

-Some of the uses in the oil sands include:
+Some of the uses in the oil sands and mining industries include:

 - Accelerated dewatering of partially dewatered tailings (e.g. following flocculation and/or centrifuge)

-- Consolidation of the bottom of end-pit lake,
+- Consolidation of the bottom of end-pit lakes,

 - Strengthening off-spec soft spots in partially dewatered tailings deposits,